 The centerpiece of that outdoor education has been our garden, Strawberry Fields, which is a crucial part of our school’s curriculum.
 Since 2013, Seth Boyden’s centennial year, the PTA has funded a garden instructor, who works with teachers to get all classes working in the garden.
 The instructor also coordinates outdoor science experiments, art and cooking projects, and math lessons.

 Play, Health and Fitness

 Seth Boyden’s schoolyard is designed to provide our kids with an environment to encourage physical exercise and playing.
+Sun safety is encouraged with hats, sunscreen, and sunglasses while at the OLC and playing outdoors.
+We are in the process of collecting funds for a new shade structure for the OLC!
 The schoolyard is also open to the community; community members are invited to use the running track, fitness equipment and an open picnic area.

-Learning Outdoors, Learning from Nature: The Native Woodland Arboretum
+Learning Outdoors, Learning from Nature: The SOMA Children’s Arboretum

 Our current project aims to transform the overall schoolyard into a learning center.
 The classroom consists of 40 native trees intended to transform the schoolyard over the coming years into a created version of what the area might have looked like before and soon after settlers arrived: a woodland with a diverse range of landscapes, some parts fairly open and others resembling a forest.